Quick Answer

 - Custodian: holds and safeguards assets; handles settlement, record-keeping, and reporting (large banks).
 No investment decisions.

 - Market maker: a dealer standing ready to buy and sell; profits from the bid-ask spread.
-NYSE has ONE Designated Market Maker per security; Nasdaq has MULTIPLE competing market makers.
+NYSE assigns ONE Designated Market Maker per security (alongside other liquidity providers); Nasdaq has MULTIPLE competing market makers.

-- Exchange: the regulated marketplace (New York Stock Exchange, Nasdaq, Chicago Board Options Exchange).
+- Exchange: the regulated marketplace (New York Stock Exchange, Nasdaq, Cboe, formerly the Chicago Board Options Exchange).
 Exchanges are self-regulatory organizations under Securities and Exchange Commission oversight, not government agencies.

 - Commission: explicit cost on agency (broker) trades; must be disclosed on the confirmation.

-- Markup / markdown: explicit cost on principal (dealer) trades; must be fair and reasonable.
+- Markup / markdown: cost on principal (dealer) trades, embedded in the customer's net price; must be fair and reasonable.

-- Payment for order flow: a market maker pays the broker for routed orders; must be disclosed and raises a conflict of interest (routing to the highest rebate rather than the best price).
+- Payment for order flow: compensation a broker-dealer receives from a market maker or other venue for routed orders (cash, rebates, or other benefits); must be disclosed and raises a conflict of interest (routing to the highest rebate rather than the best price).

-- Cash accounts: paid in full, no borrowing, no short selling.
-Short selling requires a margin account and is subject to Regulation SHO (locate before selling).
+- Cash accounts: paid in full by settlement, no borrowing, no short selling.
+Short selling requires a margin account and is subject to Regulation SHO (locate requirement plus order-marking, price-test, and close-out rules).

-- Short selling has unlimited risk because a stock has no ceiling.
+- Short selling has theoretically unlimited risk on an unhedged position because a stock has no fixed ceiling.

-- The 5% markup policy is a guideline, not a hard rule or ceiling.
+- The 5% markup policy is a guideline, not a hard rule or ceiling, and it also covers agency commissions but not municipal securities.
 Above 5% is not automatically a violation; below 5% is not automatically reasonable.

-- Best execution does not mean the absolute best price every time; it means reasonable diligence across price, speed, likelihood, and settlement.
+- Best execution does not mean the absolute best price every time; it means reasonable diligence across factors like price, speed, likelihood of execution, and execution size.
+It applies to both principal and agency transactions, regardless of capacity.

 One-Breath Recap

-A quote pairs the bid (highest buyer price) with the ask (lowest seller price), and the spread between them is an implicit round-trip cost that widens as liquidity thins.
-Orders trade off execution against price: market guarantees execution, limit guarantees price, a stop becomes a market order when triggered, and a stop-limit becomes a limit order.
+A quote pairs the bid (highest buyer price) with the ask (lowest seller price), and the spread between them is an implicit round-trip cost that generally widens as liquidity thins.
+Orders trade off execution against price: market offers the greatest certainty of execution (not guaranteed), limit guarantees price, a stop becomes a market order when triggered, and a stop-limit becomes a limit order.
 A broker-dealer wears one hat per trade, agent (commission) or principal (markup or markdown) but never both, while custodians safeguard assets, market makers supply liquidity off the spread, and exchanges provide the regulated venue.
-Lock in Regulation T's 50% initial margin from the Federal Reserve, FINRA's 25% maintenance floor and 5% markup guideline, and the rule that best execution applies to principal and agency trades alike, and this unit answers itself.
+Lock in Regulation T's generally 50% initial margin from the Federal Reserve, FINRA's generally 25% maintenance floor and 5% markup guideline, and the rule that best execution applies to principal and agency trades alike.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Trading Securities unit for the complete lesson.
+Read the full Trading Securities unit.